+Displaying Statistical History

-Displaying Statistical Use the Interface > Port > History or Interface > Trunk > History page to display History statistical history for the specified interfaces.
+Use the Interface > Port > History or Interface > Trunk > History page to display statistical history for the specified interfaces.

-- For a description of the statistics displayed on these pages, see "Showing Port or Trunk Statistics" on page 71. - To configure statistical history sampling, use the "Displaying Statistical History" on page 76.
+For a description of the statistics displayed on these pages, see "Showing Port or Trunk Statistics" on page 119.

-- Port Port number. - History Name Name of sample interval.
-(Range: 1-31 characters) - Interval The interval for sampling statistics.
-(Range: 1-86400 minutes) - Requested Buckets The number of samples to take.
+- ◆ Port Port number.
+(Range: 1-28) - ♦ History Name Name of sample interval.
+(Range: 1-32 characters) - ◆ Interval The interval for sampling statistics.
+(Range: 1-86400 seconds) - Requested Buckets The number of samples to take.
 (Range: 1-96)

-- Port Port number. - History Name Name of sample interval.
-(Default settings: 15min, 1day) - Interval The interval for sampling statistics. - Requested Buckets The number of samples to take.
+- Port Port number.
+(Range: 1-28) - History Name Name of sample interval.
+(Default settings: 15min, 1day) - ◆ Interval The interval for sampling statistics. - Requested Buckets The number of samples to take.